VascoYebra/Projects/README.md

 ## 🐉  Python Projects brief description:

   - 🎼 SpotifyVsWeather -> Data Analysis on a dataset involving spotify and weather data.
 Found correlations between different musical proprieties such as tempo, cadence and profanity with the weather and temperature.
-Contains violin plots, correlations matrixes and a Randon forest aggregator. better viewed on kaggle: https://www.kaggle.com/code/vascoyebracruz/spotify-vs-weather
+Contains violin plots, correlations matrixes and a Randon forest aggregator.
+Better viewed on kaggle: https://www.kaggle.com/code/vascoyebracruz/spotify-vs-weather

   - 😮 AgentBasedModelling -> Based on a research paper mentioned within, a simulation of how fast a rumour causing a certain emotion spreads in a population, considering the rumour causes the same emotion in every agent.